seraogianluca/RoomBooking/docs/Tutorial.md

 }
 ````
-To make operations on the entities we work on the entities instances and then commit the actions in the database.
+To make **CRUD** operations on the entities we use the entities instances, then we commit the actions in the database.

-In the example below, to book a room we read before the `classroom` we want to book from the database, then we create a new `classroom_booking` instance.
-In this new instance we put all the information about the `classroom_booking` then we store it on the database.
-We need also to update the related `classroom` entity adding in the list of `classroom_booking` the one we create and then update it.
+In the example below, to book a room we read before the `classroom` we want to book from the database, then we create a new `classroom booking` instance.
+The new instance is initialized with the information about the `classroom booking` then stored in the database.
+We need to update also the related `classroom` entity adding in the list of `classroom booking` the one we create.

 ````java
 public void setBooking(Student student, long roomId, String schedule) {